‘A Prolonged Kiss’ shortlisted for the Sunday Times Audible Short Story Award 2021

-In very exciting news my short story ‘A Prolonged Kiss’ has been long-listed for the Sunday Times Audible Short Story Award 2021.
+In very exciting news my short story ‘A Prolonged Kiss’ reached the shortlist for the Sunday Times Audible Short Story Award 2021.
 This is the world’s biggest and most prestigious prize for an English-language single short story, with the winner scooping a slightly surreal £30,000 prize.

 Rabih Alameddine – ‘The July War’ (Paris Review, subscribers only)